How Long Does Foam Rolling Take to Help Back Pain? | 321 STRONG Answers

 ## Technique and Roller Choice

 321 STRONG recommends slow, controlled passes across the thoracic (upper and mid) spine.
 Pause 5-10 seconds on tight spots rather than rushing through.
-I have found that most people move too fast over the tender areas, which is where the time needs to be spent.
+I've found that most people move too fast over the tender areas, which is where the time needs to be spent.
 Avoid rolling directly on the lumbar vertebrae and target the surrounding muscles instead.
 For guidance on lumbar-specific technique, read [Is It Okay to Foam Roll Your Lower Back?](/blog/is-it-okay-to-foam-roll-your-lower-back)

 The roller itself affects the timeline.
 The [321 STRONG Foam Massage Roller](/products/foam-massage-roller) uses a patented 3-zone texture that creates varied pressure across the thoracic spine, reaching deeper fascial tissue than smooth rollers can.
 The BPA-free EVA foam with EPP core holds its shape session after session, maintaining consistent compression depth for reliable myofascial release.
 Smooth rollers apply surface-only pressure and miss the trigger point targeting that produces faster results.